Max Holloway Leaving Door Open For Lightweight Return

-UFC featherweight champion Max Holloway is making his return to his natural weight class but that doesn’t mean he’s done at lightweight but rather leaving the possibility open.
+UFC featherweight champion Max Holloway is making his return to his championship weight class, but that doesn’t mean he’s done at lightweight.

-In his latest fight, Holloway attempted to make history when he took on Dustin Poirier for the interim UFC lightweight title in the main event of the UFC 236 pay-per-view.
-However, Holloway lost the fight via hard-fought unanimous decision.
+In his latest fight, Holloway attempted to make history when he took on Dustin Poirier for the interim UFC lightweight title in the main event of the UFC 236 pay-per-view (PPV).
+However, Holloway lost the hard-fought fight via unanimous decision.
 The show went down on April 13, 2019, at the State Farm Arena in Atlanta, Georgia.

-Holloway is slated to make his next featherweight title defense against Frankie Edgar at the upcoming UFC 240 pay-per-view event has been released.
-This fantastic bout was recently announced by the Las Vegas-based promotion.
+Holloway is slated to return to featherweight for a title defense against Frankie Edgar at the upcoming UFC 240 PPV event.
+This fantastic bout was recently confirmed by the Las Vegas-based promotion.

-The UFC 240 pay-per-view event is set to take place on Saturday, July 27, 2019 at Rogers Place in Edmonton, Alberta, Canada.
-The main card will air on pay-per-view at 10 p.m.
+UFC 240 is set to take place on Saturday, July 27, 2019, at Rogers Place in Edmonton, Alberta, Canada.
+The main card will air on PPV at 10 P.M.
 ET.

-While doing a recent interview with MMA Junkie, Holloway made it known that he thinks there are still possibilities at lightweight.
+While doing a recent interview with MMA Junkie, Holloway made it known that he thinks there is still a chance for a run at 155 pounds:

 “Birds fly, fishes swim, I fight,” Holloway said.
 “It ain’t nothing.
 You send me a contract with Daniel Cormier’s name on top tomorrow, you know I’m signing it.
 ‘DC’ I love you, my man, but I’m a fighter.
 It is what it is.
 This is a bump in the road and I can’t wait to get back. ’55 is still there. ’55 there’s a lot of challenges.